 By year.
-Model-measurement correlations of daily mean PM10, grouped by year, did not show any inter-annual trend across the 10-y evaluation period or across the site types (Figure 4a), except for enhanced correlations, on average, in 2003.
-Annual averages of model-measurement accuracy in daily PM10 showed some inter-annual variabilities (Figures 4b and 4c for FAC2 and NMB) but no trends across the 10 years.
-Annual averages of RMSE decreased slightly across the 10 years although intersite variability in RMSE was somewhat greater in 2010 (Figure 4d).
+Model-measurement correlations of daily mean PM10, grouped by year, did not show any inter-annual trend across the 10-year evaluation period or across the site types (Fig. 4a), except for enhanced correlations, on average, in 2003.
+Annual averages of model-measurement accuracy in daily PM10 showed some inter-annual variabilities (Fig. 4b and c for FAC2 and NMB) but no trends across the 10 years.
+Annual averages of RMSE decreased slightly across the 10 years, although inter-site variability in RMSE was somewhat greater in 2010 (Fig. 4d).

 By month.
-Model-measurement comparison statistics for daily mean PM10 displayed strong seasonality at both types of sites (Figure 4e-h).
-Correlations were similar for the RB and UB sites, with the best correlation in summer and the worst in late autumn and winter (Figure 4e).
-In terms of bias, at RB sites PM10 concentration was best simulated in late summer (mean of median NMB = 0.04 for July and August), and most overestimated in late autumn (NMB = 0.69 for October) (Figure 4g).
+Model-measurement comparison statistics for daily mean PM10 displayed strong seasonality at both types of sites (Fig. 4e-h).
+Correlations were similar for the RB and UB sites, with the best correlation in summer and the worst in late autumn and winter (Fig. 4e).
+In terms of bias, at RB sites PM10 concentration was best simulated in late summer (mean of median NMB = 0.04 for July and August), and most overestimated in late autumn (NMB = 0.69 for October) (Fig. 4g).
 A similar seasonal pattern was apparent at the UB sites, but superimposed on a lower bias on average: PM10 concentration was underestimated in late summer, but overestimated in late autumn and winter, with better accuracy on average in the summer half of the year.
-The RMSE values were similar at both RB and UB sites but at both site types there was strong seasonality with substantially lower RMSE values during spring and summer (Figure 4h), when correlation was also better (Figure 4e), than during autumn and winter.
+The RMSE values were similar at both RB and UB sites, but at both site types there was strong seasonality with substantially lower RMSE values during spring and summer (Fig. 4h), when correlation was also better (Fig. 4e), than during autumn and winter.

-By day of week.
-Patterns in day-of-week model-measurement statistics for daily mean PM{10} (Figure 4i-l) showed some similarity with those for daily mean NO_2 (Figure 2i-l).
-Model-measurement correlations were fairly consistent throughout the week and similar at all site types (Figure 4i) (a small reduction in correlation on Wednesdays at RB sites is likely simply a statistical artefact, as observed also for RMSE values on a Wednesday, and a Tuesday (Figure 4l)).
-There was no significant variation in model accuracy at RB with day of the week (Figures 4j and 4k), although there are only 4 sites for this comparison.
-At UB sites, PM{10} concentration was simulated most accurately on weekdays (mean of median NMB = 0.01, mean of median FAC2 = 0.87) (Figures 4j and 4k), but was overestimated at RB sites (mean of median NMB = 0.41).
+By day-of-week.
+Patterns in day-of-week modelmeasurement statistics for daily mean PM10 (Fig. 4i-l) showed some similarity to those for daily mean NO2 (Fig. 2i-l).
+Model-measurement correlations were fairly consistent throughout the week and similar at both site types (Fig. 4i) (a small reduction in correlation on Wednesdays at RB sites is likely simply a statistical artefact, as observed also for RMSE values on a Wednesday and a Tuesday, Fig. 41).
+There was no significant variation in model accuracy at RB with day-of-week (Fig. 4j and k), although there are only four sites for this comparison.
+At UB sites, PM10 concentration was simulated most accurately on weekdays (mean of median NMB = 0.01, mean of median FAC2 = 0.87) (Fig. 4j and k), but was overestimated at RB sites (mean of median NMB = 0.41).
 The positive bias at RB sites was probably due to the overestimation of sea salt, as mentioned above.
-At weekends, positive bias in PM{10} concentrations increased at UB sites (Figure 4k), yet RMSE did not change (Figure 4l), suggesting that the day-of-week emission factors used in the model might not adequately reflect actual weekday-weekend differences in emissions.
+At weekends, positive bias in PM10 concentrations increased at UB sites (Fig. 4k), yet RMSE did not change (Fig. 4l), suggesting that the day-of-week emissions factors used in the model might not adequately reflect actual weekday-weekend differences in emissions.

-Again, the general consistency in temporal correlation with site type and time period, compared with the variation in bias, is consistent with the main driver of model shortcoming being in accuracy of emissions (totals and temporal disaggregation) rather than in simulation of atmospheric chemistry and transport processes.
+Again, the general consistency in temporal correlation with site type and time period, compared with the variation in bias, is consistent with the main driver of model shortcoming being in accuracy of emissions (totals and temporal disaggre-